 Micro-credentials are just-in-time learning designed to meet the unique needs of today’s educators.
 This is also a phrase many Grant Wood staff members have become familiar with over the last year or so.
 A total of 85 staff members across the agency have been working tirelessly to build a robust library of content to meet the diverse needs of area educators.
 We are always looking for more content-creators, so keep this option in mind as you are creating presentations and in-person learning.

 The goal for these micro-credentials is to create a library of research-based content for area educators to go in order to build capacity in certain areas.
 This would mimic the top-notch, face-to-face opportunities we provide area educators in-person to transform to a more asynchronous experience.
-Today, we have over 50 published micro-credentials from a diverse list of topics with over 40 more in progress.
+Today, we have over 80 published micro-credentials from a diverse list of topics with more in progress.
 These range anywhere from one to three and a half hours each.

 We look forward to continuing to update you on how micro-credentials at Grant Wood AEA continue to evolve to meet the needs of area schools and educators.
 You can find out more by visiting our library: gwaea.org/mc or checking out our FAQ page.